 Thanksgiving will be observed on Thursday, Nov.
 26. The day is a national holiday inspired by the first Thanksgiving dinner shared between the Pilgrims and Wampanoags in 1621 at Plymouth.
-The living history museum Plimoth Plantation continues the tradition each year with a recreation of the event in which visitors can participate.
+The living history museum Plimoth Pawtuxet continues the tradition each year with a recreation of the event in which visitors can participate.
+This year will include COVID-19 restrictions.

 Thanksgiving was first federally recognized by proclamation in 1863 by President Lincoln at the height of the Civil War.
 It did not become codified as a national holiday until 1941, when President Roosevelt signed a law setting it as the fourth Thursday of November.
 Canada holds a similar celebration on the second Monday in October.